Create an undirected degree-corrected mixed membership stochastic blockmodel object

 ingredient, which is the baseline intensity of connections

-between nodes in block i
+between nodes in block i and block j.
+This is given by a

 \(k \times k\) matrix \(B\).
 Then each edge